Close

 • Submitting the PAN details of your landlord is mandatory if your pay annually exceeds ₹1 lakh.

-• In the case of an NRI landlord, a TDS (Tax Deducted at Source) of 30% has to be deducted from the rent before paying it.
+• In the case of an NRI landlord, a TDS (Tax Deducted at Source) of 30% must be deducted from the rent before payment.

 Key Takeaways